Brandon-Rozek/website/content/blog/value-shift.md

 $$

 If the utility is positive, then we say that there are more benefits than downsides.
 If negative, then vice versa.
 As differing agents have different preferences, the utility function is dependent upon the agent $\mathfrak{a}$.
 The input of the function is some *state* $s$ which represents the environment that the agent is in.
-The output is a continous real number.
+The output is a continuous real number.

 A rational action in this context is the one that provides the highest utility in the next state.
 $$